UK's Prince Charles takes first "Tube" trip since 1986

 “This is just to let you know that it has come to our attention that The Prince of Wales has travelled on the London Underground more recently than 1979.
 In 1986 The Prince and Princess of Wales travelled by tube to Heathrow Airport to open Terminal 4,” a spokeswoman said in an email to media.

 “We’re sorry that our previous information was incorrect.
-Our archives of Royal engagements prior to 1988 are not computerized and in this particular instance a search under ‘The Prince of Wales takes the Tube’ did not bring up an event which had been logged as the ‘official opening of Terminal 4’.”
+Our archives of Royal engagements prior to 1988 are not computerised and in this particular instance a search under ‘The Prince of Wales takes the Tube’ did not bring up an event which had been logged as the ‘official opening of Terminal 4’.”
+(Reporting By Estelle Shirbon, editing by Paul Casciato)